Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Discussion

 \subsection{Mass–Separation Limits and Companion Types}

 Apsidal precession places limits on the mass–semimajor axis relationship of permitted companions, with the required mass to induce the observed precession growing as $a^3$.
-Stellar tertiaries beyond a few AU would, if sufficiently massive, outshine the binary and be easily identified spectroscopically.
-Gaia astrometry already constrains the presence of stellar or brown-dwarf companions for many systems, and Gaia DR4 will significantly tighten these limits.
+Stellar tertiaries beyond a few AU would, if sufficiently massive, outshine the binary and be easily identified spectroscopically. \textit{Gaia} astrometry already constrains the presence of stellar or brown-dwarf companions for many systems, and \textit{Gaia} DR4 will significantly tighten these limits.

 While our analysis assumes main-sequence tertiary companions, compact objects (white dwarfs, neutron stars, black holes) could in principle produce similar dynamical signatures.
-Most such companions at the relevant separations would produce detectable RV accelerations or Gaia astrometric motion.
+Most such companions at the relevant separations would produce detectable RV accelerations or \textit{Gaia} astrometric motion.
+With the availability of epoch astrometry and RVs in \textit{Gaia} DR4, it will become possible to directly test these scenarios on a system-by-system basis.
 Future observations will help determine whether any observed precession is caused by such compact objects.